Bartholomeus Dolendo

 Bartholomeus Willemsz Dolendo (c.
 1570 in Leiden? – buried 27 May 1626 in Leiden) a Dutch engraver, draftsman and goldsmith.
 He is presumed to have been instructed in engraving by Hendrik Goltzius.
 He worked entirely with the graver, in an open, clear style.
 There are by him several plates, some of which are from his own designs.
-He occasionally marked his prints with his name, but more frequently with a ciphers.
+He occasionally marked his prints with his name, but more frequently with a cipher.

 Among other engravings by him are the following: